Today's Theme: Relax!

 This can be proven with the path-relaxation property, which states that if we relax the edges of a shortest path 〈v0, v1, ... vk〉 in order, even if interleaved with other edges, then vk.d = δ(s,vk) after vk is relaxed.

 We also must show that the True/False values are correct.
-Informally, we can see that if v.d can still be made smaller in line 6 after it should have converged (by argument above), then there must be a negative weight cycle that continues to decrement the path.
+Informally, we can see that if v.d is still getting smaller after it should have converged (see above), then there must be a negative weight cycle that continues to decrement the path.

 The full proof of correctness may be found in the text.